-A board or competitor shall not be penalized without a protest hearing, except as provided in rules 29, 64.3(d), 69, and A5.
+A board or competitor shall not be penalized without a protest hearing, except as provided in rules 24.1, 29, 64.3(d), 78.2, 69, and A5.
 A decision on redress shall not be made without a hearing.
 The protest committee shall hear all protests and requests for redress that have been delivered to the protest committee unless it allows a protest or request to be withdrawn.

-63.2 Time and Place of the Hearing
+63.2 Time and Place of the Hearing; Time for Parties to Prepare

 The protestor, the protestee and their witnesses, if there are any, shall go immediately to the Jury.
 The hearing will start as soon as possible and heats affected by the protest committee decisions may be postponed accordingly.
-The decisions made are final and cannot be appealed.
+The decisions made are final and cannot be reopened or appealed.